KukaXoco Finance: Investment Center

 (trend flat since 2009)

-a digital asset and blockchain company.
+A digital asset and blockchain company.

 IPOed at around $500 in 2006, plummeted to $18 in 2008 (that was